kosson/ojs-tools/ojsxml/README.md

 - added the `orcid` field to the CSV file for the issues.
 The field is optional, and in case of many authors, ORCIDs should be separated with `;` in the order of author completition;
 - Place the cover image for the issue in the `issue_cover_images` directory.
 The cover image for the issue is repeated across the CSV records.
 The `issue_cover_image_filename` and `issue_cover_image_filename_alt_text` fields are optional.
 The script creates a correct `covers` element in the `<issue xmlns="http://pkp.sfu.ca" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" published="1">` element of the output file.

+11th of May, 2025

+- clearer documentation text;
+- the issue cover image is copied to the `docroot/csv/abstracts` sub-directory.
+This avoids confusion with the article cover images;